ono-midori/ono-midori.github.io/techs/libevent.md

 *When multiple events trigger at the same time, Libevent does not define any order with respect to when their callbacks will be executed.
 You can define some events as more important than others by using priorities*.

-As discussed in an earlier section, each event_base has one or more priority values associated with it.
-Before adding an event to the event_base, but after initializing it, you can set its priority.
+As discussed in an earlier section, each event_base has one or more priority values associated with it. *Before adding an event to the event_base, but after initializing it, you can set its priority.*

 ```c++
 int event_priority_set(struct event *event, int priority);
 ```

-The priority of the event is a number between 0 and the number of priorities in an event_base, minus 1.
+The `priority` of the `event` is a number between 0 and the number of priorities in an event_base, minus 1.
 The function returns 0 on success, and -1 on failure.

 *When multiple events of multiple priorities become active, the low-priority events are not run.
 Instead, Libevent runs the high priority events, then checks for events again.
-Only when no high-priority events are active are the low-priority events run*.
+Only when no high-priority events are active are the low-priority events run* (see the pseudo-code of event loop).

 ```c++
 #include <event2/event.h>